-It was more then six years ago when Hector “Macho” Camacho, a three-division World Boxing Champion and one of the brightest lights of boxing in the 80’s, succumbed to mortality when he was shot dead while sitting with a friend inside a car in Puerto Rico in the manner of the old gunslingers of the Wild, Wild, West.
+It was more then seven years ago when Hector “Macho” Camacho, a three-division World Boxing Champion and one of the brightest lights of boxing in the 80’s, succumbed to mortality when he was shot dead while sitting with a friend inside a car in Puerto Rico in the manner of the old gunslingers of the Wild, Wild, West.
 New York City, Spanish Harlem in particular was his territory and he enjoyed quite a reign.

 Rest in Peace Hector, it’s sad to see, such talent lost, so early.
 Hopefully some people, especially the youth, can learn a thing or two about Hectors life, such as making better decisions and having more discipline.